 Thick, custardy, and just ever-so-slightly sweet, corn pudding is a perfect holiday side to balance your plate full of savory and rich foods!

-- beat together the eggs, butter, and sugar.
+- Beat together the eggs, butter, and sugar.
 Mix in the milk and cornstarch.

 - Add the corn and creamed corn.
 Stir well to combine.